spydaz/AI_ZX81/README.md

 A basic programming Languge Parsed to Tokens to e parsed to expressions to be compiled to assembly code to be executed on the virtual CPU...
 Also to be used to Parse English grammar to make abstract syntax trees.

-Current Position: Tokens created; Parser created(still in progress); InstructionSet StackVM-CPU-RAM (WORKING); Basic Language - Simple Language Defined (expressions being created to execute on cpu instruction set)
+Current Position: Tokens created; Parser created(still in progress); InstructionSet StackVM-CPU-RAM (WORKING); Basic Language - Simple Language Defined (expressions being created to execute on cpu instruction set).

 Issues: ?
 None as of yet ?
-Currently solving how to manage codeblocks (without creating named structure) Extra Works: Would like to implement functions/subs/lambadas
+Currently solving how to manage codeblocks (without creating named structure).

+Extra Works: Would like to implement functions/subs/lambadas.

 ## SpydazWeb Basic Programming Language :
 	DESCRIPTION: